 Description

-DESCRIPTION: the curved 21.3m (70 ft) sculptural relief is attached at first-floor level to the front of a projecting lecture theatre for the Mechanical Engineering Department on Woodhouse Lane.
-It has a curved concrete frame into which eleven vertical panels of varying widths are set.
-The pierced relief panels are constructed of glass fibre reinforced polyester (GFRP) coloured grey to match the tone of the concrete with a black background set behind to emphasize the forms.
-Each panel has thin side frames, forming a vertical grid within the concrete frame, and contain bold sculptural abstract forms with an underlying framework of thin horizontal, vertical and diagonal lines.
-Though abstract, there is a clear suggestion of rudimentary link mechanisms.
-The surface retains the appearance of the worked clay from which the mould was made, emphasising the man-made nature of these forms.
+The relief measures 21.3 meters (70 feet) in length and is attached at the first-floor level to a projecting lecture theatre.
+It features a curved concrete frame that holds eleven vertical panels of varying widths.
+These pierced relief panels are made from GFRP, colored grey to match the concrete, with a black background that enhances the forms.
+Each panel has thin side frames that create a vertical grid within the concrete frame and showcases bold abstract sculptural forms, supported by a framework of thin horizontal, vertical, and diagonal lines.
+While the design is abstract, it suggests rudimentary link mechanisms.
+The surface of the panels retains the appearance of the worked clay from which the mould was made, highlighting the man-made quality of the artwork.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.